JibbSmart/JoyShockMapper/README.md

 Commands can *mostly* be split into 4 categories:

 1. **[Digital Inputs](#1-digital-inputs)**.
 These are the simplest.
 Map a button press or stick movement to a key or mouse button.
 You can even map tapping a button and holding a button to two different digital inputs.
+2. **[Analog Triggers](#2-analog-triggers)**.
+The Dualshock 4 controller has 2 analog triggers: L2 and R2.
+JoyShockMapper can set different bindings on both "soft pull" and "full pull" of the trigger, maximizing use of those triggers.
+This feature is unavailable to controllers that have digital triggers, like the Nintendo Pro and Joycons.
-2. **[Stick Mouse Inputs](#2-stick-mouse-inputs)**.
+3. **[Stick Mouse Inputs](#3-stick-mouse-inputs)**.
 You can move the mouse with stick inputs and/or gyro inputs.
 Stick mouse has two different modes:
 	* **Aim stick**.
 This is your traditional/legacy stick aiming.
 	* **Flick stick**.
 Map the flick or rotation of a stick to the same rotation in game.
 More on that later.
-3. **[Gyro Mouse Inputs](#3-gyro-mouse-inputs)**.
+4. **[Gyro Mouse Inputs](#4-gyro-mouse-inputs)**.
 Controlling the mouse with gyro generally provides far more precision than controlling it with a stick.
 Think of a gyro as a mouse on an invisible, frictionless mousepad.
 The mousepad extends however far you're comfortable rotating the controller.
 For games where you control the camera directly, stick mouse inputs provide convenient ways to complete big turns with little precision, while gyro mouse inputs allow you to make more precise, quick movements within a relatively limited range.
-4. **[Real World Calibration](#4-real-world-calibration)**.
+5. **[Real World Calibration](#5-real-world-calibration)**.
 Calibrating correctly makes it possible for *flick stick* to work correctly, for the gyro and aim stick settings to have meaningful real-life values, and for players to share the same settings between different games.
-5. **[Miscellaneous Commands](#5-miscellaneous-commands)**.
+6. **[Miscellaneous Commands](#6-miscellaneous-commands)**.
 These don't fit in the above categories, but are nevertheless useful.

 So let's dig into the available commands.